ranjancse26/Stratis-SaleDeedRegistry/README.md

 ![alt text](https://raw.githubusercontent.com/ranjancse26/Stratis-SaleDeedRegistry/master/SaleDeedRegistry-Images/SaleDeedRegistry-Solution-Collapsed.png "SaleDeedRegistry Solution")

-**SaleDeedRegistry.ApiClient** - A lightweight library that deals with the SaleDeedRegistry Smart Contract communication via the Swagger based contract Api.
+**SaleDeedRegistry.ApiClient** - A lightweight library that deals with the SaleDeedRegistry Smart Contract communication via the Swagger based contract API.
 Any application that consumes the contract will make use of this library and interact or programmatically execute the contract operations with ease.

 **SaleDeedRegistry.Console** - It's a console app or a sample that's used for demonstrating the SaleDeedRegistry contract capabilities.
 The console app is designed with a minimal code by fully utilizing the custom libraries coded as part of the solution.